Maersk Criticized by LNG Bunker Lobby Who Says All Carbon Neutral Synthetic Fuels are Decades Away

 "Consequently, they all face the same challenge – the need for massive amounts of renewable energy that does not exist today.
 Hundreds of billions of dollars will need to be invested over decades before these fuels can be scaled to the level needed to serve the maritime industry."

-The LNG bunker lobby has long argued that in the face of better alternatives being available on the immediate horizon, transitioning to LNG now is the best course of action as it offers a superior emissions footprint to today's oil-based bunkers.
+The LNG bunker lobby has long argued that in the face of no better alternatives being available on the immediate horizon, transitioning to LNG now is the best course of action as it offers a superior emissions footprint to today's oil-based bunkers.

-Critics argue that viable, better alternatives to LNG will emerge quickly enough to render the pursuit of LNG little more than a distraction from the target of full decarbonisation.
+Critics argue that viable, better alternatives to LNG will emerge quickly enough to render the pursuit of gas bunkers little more than a distraction from the target of full decarbonisation.

 Maersk are among a 150+ and growing group of industry heavyweights that believe full decarbonization of the marine shipping industry is possible by 2050.